Vanlightly/kafka-tlaplus/kafka_data_replication/kraft/kip-966/description/2_replication_algorithm.md

 - The partition is removed from its current fetcher.
 - The replica ensures all follower state is cleared.
 - The replica sets the Leader Epoch Start Offset (LESO).
-- If the MinISR=1 then the leader can advance the HWM to its LEO.
+- If the ISR is only the leader and MinISR=1 then the leader can advance the HWM to its LEO.

 ### 2.10.2 Transition from leader-to-leader in the same leader epoch